 R103.3 Examination of documents.
-The code official code official or other authority having jurisdiction-shall examine or cause to be examined the accompanying con-struction documents and shall ascertain whether the construc-tion indicated and described is in accordance with the requirements of this code and other pertinent laws or ordinances.
-The code official code official or other authority having_jurisdiction is authorized to utilize a registered design professional, or other approved entity not affiliated with the building design or construction, in conducting the review of the plans and specifications for compliance with the code.
+The code official or other authority having jurisdictionauthority having jurisdiction, where one exists, shall examine or cause to be examined the accompanying construction documents and shall ascertain whether the construction indicated and described is in accordance with the requirements of this code and other pertinent laws or ordinances.
+The code official or other authority having jurisdiction, where one exists, is authorized to utilize a registered design professional, or other approved entity not affiliated with the building design or construction, in conducting the review of the plans and specifications for compliance with the code.

 R103.3.1 Approval of construction documents.
-When the code official code official or other authority having jurisdiction issues a permit where construction documents are required, the construction documents shall be endorsed in writing and stamped "Reviewed for Code Compliance."
-Such approved construction documents shall not be changed, modified or altered without authorization from the code official or other authority having jurisdiction.
+When the code official or other authority having jurisdiction, where one exists, issues a permit where construction documents are required, the construction documents shall be endorsed in writing and stamped "Reviewed for Code Compliance."
+Such approved construction documents shall not be changed, modified or altered without authorization from the code official or other authority having jurisdictionauthority having jurisdiction, where one exists.
 Work shall be done in accordance with the approved construction documents.

-One set of construction documents so reviewed shall be retained by the eode official code official or other authority having jurisdiction.
-The other set shall be returned to the applicant, kept at the site of work and shall be open to inspection by the eode official code official or other authority having jurisdiction or a duly autho-rized representative.
+One set of construction documents so reviewed shall be retained by the code official or other authority having jurisdiction, where one exists.
+The other set shall be returned to the applicant, kept at the site of work and shall be open to inspection by the code official or other authority having jurisdiction, where one exists, or a duly authorized representative.

 R103.3.2 Previous approvals.
-This code shall not require changes in the construction documents, construction or designated occupancy of a structure for which a lawful permit has been heretofore issued or otherwise lawfully authorized, and the construction of which has been pursued in good faith within 180 days after the effective date of this code and has not been abandoned.
+This code shall not require changes in the construction documents, construction or designated occupancy of a structure for which a lawfull permit has been heretofore issued or otherwise lawfully authorized, and the construction of which has been pursued in good faith within 180 days after the effective date of this code and has not been abandoned.

 R103.3.3 Phased approval.
-The code official code official or other authority having jurisdiction shall have the authority to issue a permit for the construction of part of an energy conservation system before the construction documents for the entire system have been submitted or approved, provided adequate information and detailed statements have been filed complying with all pertinent requirements of this code.
+The code official or other authority having jurisdiction authority having jurisdiction, where one exists, shall have the authority to issue a permit for the construction of part of an energy conservation system before the construction documents for the entire system have been submitted or approved, provided adequate information and detailed statements have been filed complying with all pertinent requirements of this code.
 The holders of such permit shall proceed at their own risk without assurance that the permit for the entire energy conservation system will be granted.